Gwen Stefani And Blake Shelton Face Split Rumors, ‘The Voice’ Feud?

 “Blake and Alicia have already had words about this,” the source continued.

-The source also added that Gwen Stefani knows she has more pull that Alicia Keys, because she and the executives of the show have had a super solid relationship for the past several years.
+The source also added that Gwen Stefani knows she has more pull that Alicia Keys because she and the executives of the show have had a super solid relationship for the past several years.

 Around the time of Radar Online‘s report, Gwen Stefani took to Instagram, where she shared a special birthday message for Alicia Keys, which seemingly shot down the idea of a possible feud between them.